babanin/babanin.github.io/content/posts/how-to-deliver-data-quickly.md

 We can find compression everywhere:
 * web-server compress HTTP data for faster transfer over the network and browsers then download compressed data and decompress it
-* databases compress data so it takes less disk space to store
+* databases compress data, so it takes less disk space to store
   * LSM-tree based databases (RocksDB, Apache Cassandra etc.) can be configured to compress SS-Tables: on reads database locates compressed chunk on disk and then decompresses it.
 * Messaging systems heavily use compression as well: producers compress messages, send them to the broker, which then transfers compressed data to consumers.
 Consumers know the compression format and decompress messages.